nickcano/codereload/README.md

 # codereload
 An application which locates address offsets in applications using byte signatures.

+**This is an old, dead project.
+Just an import from my old Google Code account**

 ## Example .apxml (byte signature) file

 	<addresspatterns>